Scheme for continuous force detection with a single electron at the level of $10^{-27}\ \mathrm{N}$: Conclusions

 \section{Conclusions}

 We have proposed a novel broadband force detection scheme using a single trapped electron coupled to a cavity microwave field via an antenna.
-Despite the size gap between a single electron and a microwave field, efficient coupling can be achieved by using an antenna to amplify the electron's dipole moment.
-We have shown that such a coupling scheme promises to lead to force detection sensitivies as low as $6\times 10^{-27} \t{\ N}/ \sqrt{\t{Hz}}$, improving on the state-of-the-art by four orders of magnitude and enabling new, exciting experiments at the interface of quantum physics and gravity as well as at the frontier of dark matter search.
+Despite the size gap between a single electron and a microwave field, efficient coupling can be achieved by using an antenna to amplify the electron's dipole moment, in turn enabling continuous force measurement using a trapped electron transducer.
+Crucially, we exhibit a measurement scheme that can operate at the Standard Quantum Limit of continuous force sensing, which approaches a sensitivity $\sim 6\times 10^{-27} \t{\ N}/ \sqrt{\t{Hz}}$.
+This sensitivity improves on the state-of-the-art by four orders of magnitude and enables new, exciting experiments at the interface of quantum physics and gravity as well as at the frontier of dark matter search.